lyteword/chspurgeon-tod/volume-3/psalm-54.md

 **Verse 1.** In the deliverance of the saints the honour and power of God are concerned.

-1\.Their failure would dishonour both.
+1\.
+Their failure would dishonour both.

-2\.Their salvation glorifies both.
+2\.
+Their salvation glorifies both.

-3\.Both are immutable, therefore we have a sure plea at all times.
+3\.
+Both are immutable, therefore we have a sure plea at all times.

 **Verse 2.** Our main concern in prayer.

-1\.What is meant by God's hearing prayer.
+1\.
+What is meant by God's hearing prayer.

-2\.How we may know that he has done so.
+2\.
+How we may know that he has done so.

-3\.What is to be done when this is doubtful.
+3\.
+What is to be done when this is doubtful.

-4\.What is due to him when the hearing is given.
+4\.
+What is due to him when the hearing is given.

 **Verse 3.** Strange trials.

-1\.They are not altogether strange.
+1\.
+They are not altogether strange.

 (a) Not so to God.